Mistral's Daughter: Plot summary

 When World War II sweeps the world, Darcy is sent overseas and asks Maggy to elope before he leaves, but she rejects the idea.
 Kate moves into a house in Connecticut and tries to persuade Mistral and Avigdor to join her, but Mistral does not see any danger and is only invested in painting; Avigdor – who is Jewish – cannot leave his sick mother behind.
 Paula joins the resistance and promises to help Avigdor cross the border, but she is caught by the Nazis before she can.
 Nazi officer Schmidt (Wolf Kahler), who sympathizes with Mistral's work and therefore allows him to continue to work – sees portraits from Avigdor in Mistral's residence, and warns him not to help Jews.
 When all of Avigdor's friends are shot by the Nazis, he seeks refuge with Mistral, but Mistral refuses to help him in fear of being sent to a concentration camp as well.
 After the War, Kate moves back to France and gives birth to Mistral's daughter, Nadine.
-Back in America, Teddy (Stephanie Dunnam), now a young adult, has been kicked out of boarding school for accompanying male Harvard students, and expresses her desire to become an artist's model as well.
+Back in America, Teddy (Stephanie Dunnam), now a young adult, has been kicked out of college for accompanying male Harvard students, and expresses her desire to become an artist's model as well.
 She is set up with photographer Melvin Allen Berg, whom she used to date, and they become romantically involved.
 She leaves him to go to France in order to pose for Mistral.
 Mistral is unsatisfied with his private life: he does not love Kate, he perceives his daughter Nadine as a mistake, and he flirts with other women in front of Kate, such as Nancy (Kristin Scott Thomas).
 He becomes infatuated with Teddy and courts her.
 When Teddy becomes pregnant, Mistral vows to leave Kate, but Kate refuses to grant him the divorce.
 Their daughter, Fauve, is considered illegitimate, and Teddy dies in a boating accident shortly after.
 Maggy takes Fauve to live with her in America.